Avanade/DevOpsHOL/feature-flag/README.md

         1. Enter phone number 123-123-5678, submit and notice the page refreshes without error

 1. Push your code changes and let your pipeline do it's job
+    - Note (optional): You can override the feature toggle setting value defined in the appsettings.json file by using the Azure Web App settings screen (Azure portal > your Web app > Settings > Configuration panel).
+Open your production Web app configuration panel and try adding a new Application Setting called FeatureToggle:CheckPhoneNumber then assign it with either true or false.
+Hit the Save button and refresh the Contact page in your Production environment to check the feature toggle in action.

 ## Next steps